-The SM7B is a dynamic microphone, which means that it does not require external power or a preamp to operate.
-This makes it an easy-to-use microphone that can be connected directly to a mixer or audio interface.
+The SM7B is a dynamic microphone.
+As such it requires no external power or a preamp in order to function.
+In turn, dynamic mics This makes it a user-friendly microphone that connects directly to mixers or an audio interface.

-The SM7B has a smooth and warm sound that is favoured by many recording engineers.
-It has a natural and balanced frequency response, which means that it accurately reproduces the sound source.
+The SM7B offers a soft and warm sound, which is loved by a lot of recording engineers.
+It features a natural well-balanced frequency response which means it precisely recreates the original sound source.

 Podcasts have become hugely popular on a worldwide scale.
-Did you know that there are over 850,000 active podcasts and over 30 million podcast episodes???
-That’s huge!!!
+There are over 850,000 active podcasts and over 30 million podcast episodes!!!
+That’s HUGE!!!

 3. Record your podcast.

-Once you've figured out your topic, it’s time to record your podcast (which I'll cover in my next few posts).
+Once you've figured out your topic and you have your basic audio knowledge downpat, it’s time to record your podcast (which I'll cover in my next few posts).
 If this is your first podcast, you don't really need anything fancy; you can even use your smartphone to record yourself if that’s all you have.
-For a level up in quality, a recorder, a microphone, a quiet space and a laptop is all you’ll need.
-Once you get serious, you can invest money in high end equipment or even a full studio set up, but while you're starting it's best to test the waters without dropping big bucks.
+To level up in quality, an audio recorder and mixer such as the Rodecaster Pro II is a high quality option, a microphone we hire and recommend for podcasts is the SM7b, a quiet space and a laptop is all you’ll need.
+Once you get serious, you can invest money in a full studio set up, but while you're starting it's best to test the waters without dropping big bucks.
 Alternatively, if you wanted to try out the idea, hiring podcast recording equipment is a cost effective way to get your ideas recorded.